CWR guest authors new CLSA report: “Thirsty & underwater: Rising risks in the Greater Bay Area”

 Dharisha Mirando, CWR

 The report urges investors to get on top of rising risks.
 Click here to access the report.
 Please note that the report is accessible to professional investors only.
-We will however review the report in our newsletter next month so sign up now!
-Otherwise, catch us presenting on these risks at the CLSA forum in the week of 9 September which will be open to media.
-In the meantime get on top of water and climate risks in Asia in the articles below.
+A review of key findings can be found in the following articles.

 Report Access: professional investors only